-- Ensure club/league members are aware of volunteering opportunities, as well as advertising outside the club/league; - Make use of club/league websites/ newsletters/e-zine, social media e.g. X (formerly Twitter)/club Facebook page, local sports hall and school notice boards; - Ensure the advert reflects the club/ league's Safeguarding Children Policy, details the skills/experience required and the duties to be undertaken; - Do not discriminate in terms of age, race gender or disability.
+- Ensure club/league members are aware of volunteering opportunities, as well as advertising outside the club/league;

+- Make use of club/league websites/ newsletters/e-zine, social media e.g. X (formerly Twitter)/club Facebook page, local sports hall and school notice boards;

+- Ensure the advert reflects the club/ league's Safeguarding Children Policy, details the skills/experience required and the duties to be undertaken;

+- Ensure you are inclusive in your process.

+You can find out more about equality,

+diversity, and inclusion within football

+here.